 If you don’t know the answer to this one important question before you start your next video project – then you’re likely to be disappointed with the results.

-We like to think of ourselves as practical, logical beings because we believe that our behaviour is determined largely by rational decisions.
+We like to think of ourselves as practical, logical beings because we believe that our behaviour is determined largely by our ability to make reasoned, rational decisions.

-Economics taught us that supply and demand is driven by the natural outcome of rational market forces.
+Economics teaches us that supply and demand is driven by the natural outcome of rational market forces.

 In marketing, access to the best data will always win out because consumers will always take the most logical course of action.